oriohac/shopat/README.md

 `cd shopat/`

-When you are in the directory
+When you are in the directory use the below code to run the app.

+`flutter run -d <preferred device>`